DavidMiles1925/water_alarm_clock/README.md

 ### Inspiration

-This idea was ceonceived by Jonathan Hoffman, who has always thought outside of the box.
+This idea was conceived by Jonathan Hoffman, who has always thought outside of the box.
 He is a heavy sleeper, and wants something to get him moving quickly in the moring.

 ## Documentation: